TeamBravoJSU/Exceed/README.md

    ![Imgur](https://i.imgur.com/8QPbkvh.png)

-   After finishing all 3 stages the credits will roll!
+   After finishing all 3 stages you beat the game!
+Thanks for playing and feel free to download and try your own changes.

   ## Team Bravo